 Fortunately, we made it to the birthing center in time for me to burst into a room and deliver my baby a few minutes later.

-But if you don’t, take heart.
+But if you do, take heart.
 Plenty of moms have successfully given birth to their babies in cars—including several mamas who told us all about it in our childbirth story gallery (the largest collection of childbirth stories on the interwebs)—and things worked out just fine for them and their babies.

 In this post, we have words of wisdom from two of those mamas, plus a few intense videos of mamas who gave birth in their cars.

 But first, some tips from Maura Winkler, a Certified Nurse Midwife on our editorial team.